gregorymendoza/frontend-nanodegree-neighborhood-map/README.md

   $> ngrok http 8080
   ```

-1. Copy the public URL ngrok gives you and try running it through PageSpeed Insights!
-Optional: [More on integrating ngrok, Grunt and PageSpeed.](http://www.jamescryer.com/2014/06/12/grunt-pagespeed-and-ngrok-locally-testing/)
+1. Copy the public URL ngrok gives you and test the app on all devices.

 ##How to Run Grunt